clearytv/fy_raw_compress_3/docs/PROJECT_RULES.md

    - Leave clear TODOs or `# REFACTOR:` comments if needed.

 8. **Log Cleanly**
-   - All logging should write to `logs/compress.log`.
+   - All logging should write to `logs/compress.log` (limited to 100 lines maximum).
+   - Use the core.log_rotation module for all file logging.
    - No print() calls outside of test/debug files.

 ---